aws-samples/aws-step-functions-long-lived-transactions/docs/guide.md

-│   ├── pay               <-- Lambda function code represents task to process financial transaction for the order │   └── refund            <-- Lambda function code represents the compensating transaction to refund customer order ├── state-machine.json    <-- Sample saga implementation with Step Functions └── template.yaml         <-- SAM template for defining and deploying serverless application resources
+│   ├── pay               <-- Lambda function code represents task to process financial transaction for the order │   └── refund            <-- Lambda function code represents the compensating transaction to refund customer order ├── state-machine.json    <-- Sample saga implementation with Step Functions │                             [USE THIS AS A GUIDE IF YOU GET STUCK] └── template.yaml         <-- SAM template for defining and deploying serverless application resources
-                              [USE THIS AS A GUIDE IF YOU GET STUCK]

 ```

 ## Amazon States Language

-A full description of the how to describe your state machine can be found on the Amazon States Language specification (see the resources section at the bottom of this page).
+A full description of the how to describe your state machine can be found on the [Amazon States Language specification](https://states-language.net/spec.html).

 Please review the "Templates" section in the [AWS Console](https://console.aws.amazon.com/states/home) for examples of how you can implement various states.